 Along with Delaware and Wyoming, Nevada is considered an ideal state for incorporation thanks to a combination of favorable laws and other factors.
 Both Wyoming and Nevada allow the “nominee service,” which allows you to replace real owners named by nominees whose names appear in public records.

 Delaware is said to have more corporations than actual residents.
 It's estimated that a majority of Fortune 500 companies are incorporated there.
 Reasons so many companies incorporate in the state are because of its “business-friendly” climate, the fact it has lower corporate tax versus other states, and it features a well-defined set of corporate laws.
 These factors, combined with the simplicity of setting up an anonymous company make Delaware an ideal place to establish a business that you don't want others to know about or show you are connected to.

 There has been some change to this system in recent years, both at the state and federal level.
 Two laws were passed in Delaware in 2014 that mandate companies registered in the state name someone who knows the legal owners, however, the legal owners can still be another anonymous company.
 The information would have to be ascertained through a subpoena.
 There was no requirement that information is collected about the “real” owners.
 While there have been some changes in recent years, Delaware is hesitant to overhaul the system since anonymous companies make up a large portion of the state's income.

 If you need help with anonymous LLC states, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.